Recurring Saturday Night Live characters and sketches introduced 2004–05: Gays in Space

-In 2008, Logo's entertainment website AfterElton.com (now known as TheBacklot.com) criticized Gays in Space, among other SNL sketches, for consistently perpetuating stereotypical characterizations of the LGBT community, describing the portrayal as "a limp-wristed gay space crew, wearing silver uniforms and short-shorts, mak[ing] lewd sexual references and catty comments while sipping cocktails."
+In 2008, Logo's entertainment website AfterElton.com (now known as TheBacklot.com) criticized Gays in Space, among other SNL sketches such as Canteen Boy and the Scoutmaster and The Ambiguously Gay Duo, for consistently perpetuating stereotypical characterizations of the LGBT community, describing the portrayal as "a limp-wristed gay space crew, wearing silver uniforms and short-shorts, mak[ing] lewd sexual references and catty comments while sipping cocktails."

+Joel Kim Booster and SNL cast member Bowen Yang are fans of the sketch and incorporated a reference to Gays in Space in their film Fire Island.